 In our everyday lives, any one of us could find ourselves in a car crash, be the victim of an assault, or witness an accident.
 We could experience something that feels so overwhelming, frightening, and beyond our control.

 In the past, trauma was related to events such as torture or abuse, and society, we recognized first-responders and military professionals as more likely to encounter traumatic experiences.

 However, mental health professionals have helped us to understand that trauma can affect others too.
 For some people, traumatic experiences set off a reaction that can last for many months or years –this is called Post-traumatic Stress Disorder (PTSD).

-How PTSD develops
+How PTSD develops and impacts mental health

 PTSD can start after a traumatic event — one where you are in danger, your life is threatened, or where you see other people dying or being injured.
 Not everyone who experiences trauma develops PTSD, but for those who do, the symptoms can start immediately after the traumatic event or after a delay — possibly weeks or months — usually occurring within six months of the traumatic event.